BlockChasers/xmrig-autoinstall/README.md

 # I might add one more command at the bottom here in future to execute some post-update changes.
 ```

+Yes there will be an uninstall script ... eventually :)

 ~ leshacat

 EOF